History

 seventeen centuries, it has remained a beacon of faith and devotion.

-presence and spiritual guidance of His Grace Daniel Mar Philexinos, Metropolitan of
+presence and spiritual guidance of His Grace Daniel Mar Philexinos, Metropolitan of the

 The parish vicar, Rev. Fr.
 K. Koshy Vaidyan Cor-Episcopa, together with Rev. Fr.
 K. M.